jgoetze/dl_foundation/README.md

 Events are tracked for common HTML nodes like **header**, **main** and others (see full list below).
 Also nodes with an **ID** will be observed.
-This means you need to have a well structured HTML document, containing relevant Tags and with IDs on important elements like CTA buttons.
+This means you need to have a well structured HTML document, containing relevant tags as well as IDs on important elements like CTA buttons.

 ## Events Tracked